1. If multiple clubs (or hotels) apply for additional entitlements within a capped area, how will the entitlements be distributed?

 - hotels - 5 per cent payable in February 2019.

-Venue operators will be able to opt for a deferred payment arrangement, as described on the Department’s website.
-It is anticipated that venue operators will be able to pay off the entitlements earlier than the maximum allowable deferred payment period if they so choose.
+Under these payment terms, venue operators will be able to opt for a deferred payment arrangement.
+Venue operators will be able to pay off the entitlements earlier than the maximum allowable deferred payment period (5 years for Hotels and 7 years for Clubs) if they so choose.

 Yes, the same rules that currently apply regarding a venue operator’s responsibility to take on the same payment terms the previous venue operator had will apply for post-2022 entitlements.